'Out of Control'. Feb 2026.

 In recent times, it was there, under the baton of the ‘not so fat’ controller himself, Carlos Corberan..

-With Carlos, the first impression of a banishment of a static, sideline presence to a whirling dervish of manic movement, seemed at the time, exactly what we needed.
+With Carlos, the first impression of the banishment of a static sideline presence to the whirling dervish of manic movement, seemed at the time, exactly what we needed.

 The Albion’s Media team were very smart to display and publish visuals of classic Corbearnisms in his first training session..